 Elected Members of the Board:

-Vice-President, principal conference organizer: Lieven Ameel (Tampere University, Finland)
+Vice-President, acting president, principal conference organizer: Lieven Ameel (Tampere University, Finland)

 Secretary: Anni Lappela (University of Helsinki, Finland)